RAJKUMARSHRIVASH/Code_Converter_App/readme.md

-# Code COnverter App
+# Code Converter App

-This is a AI code converter app using that anyone can convert their code from one programming language to another also it can debug you code and perform quality check for your code.
+This is an AI code converter app using that anyone can convert their code from one programming language to another also, it can debug your code and perform quality checks for your code.

 ## Features

-- Cross platform
+- Cross-platform
 - AI

 ## Tech Stack